tgstation/tgstation/code/modules/reagents/chemistry/devNotes.md

 - remove debug messages
 - make sure plumbing remains functional after conditions to deal with smoke and the optimisations put in

-- write the readme
 - make the PR!
-- make fancy webms to show off effects!
-- convert webms because github is dumb and wants gifs

 - atomise universal indicator for ghetto chem
 - atomise do like an otter, add acid to water (though will plumbing make this too much?)